mrdominguez/parallel-ssh-scp/README.md

 The latest release contains performance enhancements, specifically, optimizations to the concurrency management logic (among other code improvements).

-It is compatible with the Okta ASA ScaleFT client when using the `-via=bastion` option, which works for SSH as well as SCP protocols.
+It is compatible with the Okta ASA ScaleFT client when using the `-via` option, which works for SSH as well as SCP protocols.
-Further, SSH allows connecting to remote hosts though a proxy (or bastion) with [ProxyJump](https://www.redhat.com/sysadmin/ssh-proxy-bastion-proxyjump).
+Further, SSH allows connecting to remote hosts though a jump host (bastion) with [ProxyJump](https://www.redhat.com/sysadmin/ssh-proxy-bastion-proxyjump).
 Set `-sshOpts` or simply use the equivalent `-proxy` option:

 ```
 -sshOpts='-J user@bastion:port'